They are way cheaper than the ones you get from the grocery store and more convenient because you can bake any amount you want.

-You can even bake them from frozen.
+You can even bake them from frozen, no defrosting necessary!

 Add jam and you’ve got a quick breakfast or snack, add butter and you’ve got a dinner side dish.

 Add the shortening and use the metal blade on the food processor until the mixture is crumbly or mix by hand, with a fork or with a pastry cutter until the shortening is fully incorporated in little pieces.

 Next add just enough milk to bring the mixture together.

 Flour your hands, rolling pin and counter and drop the dough on the counter, with your hands bring it together to form a ball and knead once or twice if you need to bring the dough together more.

 Roll from the center out until the dough is your desired thickness.
 Generally about ½ inch thick is good.

 Place the biscuits on a parchment paper lined cookie sheet to flash freeze or a greased cookie sheet to bake.

 Gather extra dough and re-roll it to the same thickness as before then cut more biscuits.
-Repeat until you use all the dough.

 Bake at 450 for 8-12 minutes until golden brown and flaky.

-How To Freeze
+How to Freeze Homemade Biscuits